Titan Plus Core Mattress Review (2025)

 Pressure Relief

 Pressure relief is an important factor for mitigating discomfort as your body sinks into a mattress.
 You want your mattress to take pressure off the parts of your body that dig into the mattress, rather than letting it build up.
-This is usually achieved through the use of contouring materials like memory foam or latex.
-The Titan Plus has the former in its hybrid construction.
+This is usually achieved with contouring materials such as memory foam or latex.
+The Titan Plus Core has the former in its hybrid construction.

 Edge Support

 Edge support refers to how well the perimeter of a mattress holds up when bearing weight.
 This can be important for folks who like to sit or lie down near the edge of their bed, people who like to spread out on the surface, and older folks who may have mobility concerns.
-This is why we test edge support by both sitting and lying down on the bed’s perimeter.
-My fellow tester Cait Giddings performed most of the tests for the Titan Plus, including the edge support test.
+This is why we test edge support by both sitting and lying down on the bed’s perimeter, as well as performing an objective tape measure test.

 Cooling

-For cooling, we use a thermal gun to measure the surface temperature of the mattress.
+Hybrid mattresses like the Titan Plus Core tend to be more breathable than memory foam beds due to the innerspring coil layer that increases airflow.
+To test cooling abilities, we use a thermal gun to measure the surface temperature of the mattress.
 First, we take the temperature before we do any testing, and then after lying down on it for about seven minutes.
-For the Titan Plus, we recorded an initial temperature of 64.2 degrees and a second reading of 75.4.
-This nearly 10-degree increase is a little high when compared to our usual increases of 6 to 8 degrees.
-Normally, we’d consider this a sign of poor cooling.
+For the Titan Plus Core, we recorded an initial temperature of 63.8 degrees and a second reading of 71.8.
+This an 8-degree increase, which indicates solid temperature regulation, yet not extreme cooling, earning 4 stars overall.

 Motion Isolation

 Motion isolation refers to how well a bed absorbs movement before it can travel across the surface.
+According to Dr. Dasgupta, “A mattress with good motion isolation offers undisturbed sleep, comfort for couples, a quiet sleep environment, and minimized partner disturbance.”
 If you’re a light sleeper who shares the bed with a partner, you’re going to want a bed that scores high in this category.
 We test motion transfer in two ways: First, we put a water glass on one side of the bed and move around on the other to see how it behaves.
 Then, we have someone lie down on the bed blindfolded while another tester moves around on the other side.
-From these two tests, we’re able to gauge how well a bed isolates motion.
+From these two tests, we can gauge how well a bed isolates motion.

 Response